-42.1 Assignment of Compliance Investigation
+41.1 Assignment of Compliance Investigation

 Upon entry of an order taking disciplinary action against a Respondent, a compliance investigation file will be opened.
 The file will be assigned to the investigative committee that was responsible for the initial investigation of unprofessional conduct.
-If the matter was investigated by a committee of ad hoc members, the file will be assigned to one of the standing investigative committees.
-The committee shall make recommendations for action to the full Board regarding compliance, requests for reinstatement, or modification or removal of conditions established by the order.
+If the matter was investigated by a committee of ad hoc members, the file will be assigned to one of the standing investigative

-42.2 License or Certification Reinstatement or Removal of Conditions
+41.2 License or Certification Reinstatement or Removal of Conditions